- 2 Acquisitions

 The service is also the first to move legal research beyond the tired "search-results-document" paradigm, with cool data visualization tools that create beautiful, four-dimensional maps of search results.
 The most important cases jump off the pages in these maps -- just one of many interesting tools that make Fastcase a smarter alternative for legal research.

 This is a paradigm shift.
 In the past, the emphasis in legal research was on taxonomic or editorial tools that helped lawyers or legal researchers find the most important cases, kind of like Yahoo's categories helped people find pages on the early Web.
 Fastcase allows users to organize the law with search tools and intelligent algorithms, much like Google did in the Web.
 And like Google, once people use Fastcase's search tools, they find it difficult to go back to the old, pre-chewed editorial indexes of traditional legal research.

 In February of 2010, Fastcase introduced the first legal research application for the iPhone (www.fastcase.com/iPhone) -- which is free to download and free to use (free registration required).
-Apple has ranked the app as one of its featured "What's Hot" applications, and it has been one of the most dowloaded free reference apps in iTunes.
+Apple has ranked the app as one of its featured "What's Hot" applications, and it has been one of the most downloaded free reference apps in iTunes.
 Fastcase released the first iPad app for legal research in July 2010 (www.fastcase.com/iPad).
 In 2011, it released the first legal research app for iPad, and in 2012, it released the first legal research app for Android.